SMIL-AI/GRACE-GA/README.md

 ---

-## Enhanced Visitation-Weighted Gravity Accessibility
+## 2.Enhanced Visitation-Weighted Gravity Accessibility
 [Issue Link](https://github.com/SMIL-AI/GRACE-GA/issues/2#issue-3294465796)
 As illustrated in Figure 2, our framework extends the classical gravity model by injecting device-observed mobility into every stage of the calculation.
 Rather than relying on assumed trip counts or ad-hoc attraction coefficients, we begin with anonymised visit records that reveal how each census block group (CBG) actually connects to every point of interest (POI).